Resolved: Number of distinct destination bucket ARNs cannot exceed 1

 Conclusion

-In this quick fix post, we learnt that when you get Number of distinct destination bucket ARNs cannot exceed 1 error while setting up CRR using CloudFormation, it’s the schema version which is culprit.
+In this quick fix post, we learnt that when you get Number of distinct destination bucket ARNs cannot exceed 1 error while setting up CRR using CloudFormation, it’s the schema version which is the culprit.

-You are required to use V2 of schema and you can do that adding a Filter property on the rule.
+You are required to use V2 of schema and you can do that by adding a Filter property on the rule.

 I hope you were able to solve this issue.
-Please let me know in comment section if you are still facing an issue.
+Please let me know in the comment section if you are still facing an issue.

 Enjoyed the content?